 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

 Some people assume everyone walks around with guns in America.
 Not true.
-Nor are there gang shootouts on every street corner (stop watching bad cop shows on TV).
+Nor are there gang shootouts on every street corner contrary to what tv shows like to portray.

 First a few statistics:

 As of 2015, Americans owned about 357 million firearms, with 100 million being handguns.
 Each year, however, tens of thousands more illegal guns circulate around the U.S.

 The states exporting the highest number of illegal guns are currently West Virginia and Mississippi.
 Over 15 percent of West Virginia's guns are recovered during a crime two years or sooner after the initial sale.
 For Mississippi, this number is 17.4 percent.
 The states importing the greatest numbers of illegal guns are Florida and California.